IlyaGusev/unmerge/PROPOSAL.md

 Objective: Make task vectors tractable for decomposition.
 Algorithm:
-1. Compose a big diverse dataset with 5000 examples from existing training datasets (use only datasets from the "known tasks" group of adapters).
+1. Compose a diverse dataset with 1000 examples from existing training datasets (use only datasets from the "known tasks" group of adapters).
 2. Apply Fisher information matrix method to determine the most important groups of parameters.
 Accumulate squared grads over mini-batches; clip extremes.
 Determine details yourself.
 Remember selected layers/indices.
+Do ti for each adapter, aggregate results.
-3. Apply the same procedure for all task vectors and target vectors of all merged models.
+3. Apply the same procedure with the same indices for all task vectors and target vectors of all merged models.

 Result: Compressed task and target vectors.
 The desired size is around 100k parameters.